dr-victoire/alx-pre_course/README.md

-non empty readme for root repo i hope this code works this time i havee tried all i know to try
+non empty readme for root repo i hope this code works this time i have tried all i know to try why isn't this working